Skip to content

 The attackers accessed alumni databases containing names, addresses, donation history, and donor wealth bands.
 They demanded $1M ransom from each university.

-Both universities refused ransom
+Both universities refused the ransom

 Harvard and UPenn declined to pay.
 ShinyHunters leaked the data in February 2026, exposing hundreds of thousands of donors and alumni.